B1r2a3d4l5y/php_sign_up_page/README.md

 Back End
 PHP

-Please runthis code in xamp when you have downloaded the code.
+Please runthis code in xamp when you have downloaded the code file .